 By using stock buybacks to boost stock prices and hit EPS targets, executives can augment the gains that they realize from exercising options or the vesting of awards.
-As shown in Table 2, from 2006 through 2015, the average annual total compensation of the 500 highest-paid US executives (not including billion-dollar-plus outliers) ranged from \$14.7 million in 2009 (when the stock market was down) to \$32.2 million in 2016, with realized gains from the combination of exercising options and vesting of awards constituting from 66 percent to 84 percent of the average annual total pay (Hopkins and Lazonick 2016).
+As shown in Table 2, from 2006 through 2015, the average annual total compensation of the 500 highest-paid US executives (not including billion-dollar-plus outliers) ranged from \$15.9 million in 2009 (when the stock market was down) to \$33.6 million in 2015, with realized gains from the combination of exercising options and vesting of awards constituting from 60 percent to 83 percent of the average annual total pay (Hopkins and Lazonick 2016).
 Stock-based pay incentivizes executives to take actions that increase the company's stock price and rewards them for doing so.
 Buybacks are a means to these ends.

-Pharma executives are well represented among the 500 highest-paid executives at US corporations.
-In the most recent years, as the average total compensation of the drug executives has soared even in comparison with the sharply inflated pay of the top500 as a whole, their numbers among the top500 have increased.
-As the average total compensation of the drug executives scaled new heights from 2012 through 2015, stock-based pay accounted for around 90 percent of the total.
+From 2006 through 2015, four to eight percent of the 500 highest-paid executives at US corporations were Pharma executives.
+The number of pharma executives found among the top 500 highest paid executives has increased in the most recent years, and as a group their average total compensation soared to levels that exceed by comparison the already sharply increased pay of the top 500 as a whole.
+As the average total compensation of the drug executives scaled new heights from 2012 through 2015, stock-based pay accounted for 83 to 91 percent of the total, and in 2013-2015 many more pharma executives joined the club of 500 highest-paid executives in the United States.